-Assigned Assigned fund balances are constrained by the Village's intent to be used fund.
+Assigned Assigned by the Village's intent to be used

+Unassigned Unassigned fund balance is the residual classification for the general fund.
 This classification represents spendable fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
 Unassigned fund balance may also include negative balances for any governmental fund if expenditures exceed amounts restricted, committed, or assigned for those specific purposes.